 So you are in a rush, have very little time, know that your stock photo credits need to be purchased, and you only need one photo.
 Quickly, you do a Google Image and find a photo that would work for your blog post.
 You decide to upload the image to your blog and walk away from your desk feeling accomplished as your deadline was met.
 The five minutes you saved by using a Google Image will come back to haunt you and cost you more than a few stock photo credits.
 Read on and find out why.

-There are plagiarism laws for using others people's text or ideas.
-Similar laws protect the unauthorized use of images.
+There are plagiarism laws for using other people's text or ideas.
+Similar laws —copyright laws— protect the unauthorized use of images.
 If you did not create it, you do not have the right to use it.
-If you want to use text or an image, permission has to be obtained from the ORIGINAL author or in the case of images, the original designer or photographer.
+If you want to use text or an image, permission has to be obtained from the ORIGINAL author or, in the case of images, the original designer or photographer.
 If you hold the belief that what is on the internet is free, this belief, which is only a belief, will land you in more problems than you would think.
-Lawsuits are one issue, but there are other issues that will also follow if you use Google Images without permission.
+Lawsuits are one issue, but other issues will also follow if you use Google Images without permission.